Danny Isaac Video

 - US 501 improvements and Frontage Road from Pottery Bridge to SC 31

-RIDE II is underway and addresses infrastructure needs not met by RIDE I. It is funded by a 1% sales tax on most retail purchases.
-Horry County is slated to receive $425,307,500 over the seven-year life of the one-cent Capital Projects Sales Tax, including:
+RIDE II began on May 1, 2007 and ran for the next seven years.
+It addressed the infrastructure needs not met by RIDE I. It was funded by a 1% sales tax on most retail purchases.
+Horry County was slated to receive $425,307,500 over the seven-year life of the one-cent Capital Project Sales tax, including:

 - Widening of Highway 707 (southern leg)